Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample8_RecognizeCustomEntities.md

 ## Perform custom NER on one or more text documents

 To perform custom NER on one or more text documents, call `RecognizeCustomEntitiesAsync` on the `TextAnalyticsClient` by passing the documents as either an `IEnumerable<string>` parameter or an `IEnumerable<TextDocumentInput>` parameter.
-This returns an `RecognizeCustomEntitiesOperation`.
+This returns a `RecognizeCustomEntitiesOperation`.

 ```C# Snippet:Sample8_RecognizeCustomEntitiesAsync
 string documentA =